Sitecore-ESearch/ESearch/README.md

 No rendering parameters in this component.

 ### Page Selector
-The page selector component shows the link list for pagination.
+The Page Selector component shows the link list for the pagination.

 ![](img/Component_PageSelector.png)